 One of the criteria before the Lands Tribunal granting the compulsory order for sale is that 'the redevelopment is justified on the ground of age or state of repair of the existing buildings on the lot'.
 Persons who own a specified majority of the undivided shares in a lot have to submit an expert report to substantiate their application.
-Members of Building Surveying Division (BSD) should be able to offer professional advice and services in this aspect.
+Members of the Building Surveying Division (BSD) should be able to offer professional advices and services in this aspect.

-In order to facilitate members to prepare such expert report, BSD decided to prepare this Guide in order to provide a framework required for the preparation of the expert report for complying with the LCSRO.
+In order to facilitate members to prepare such an expert report, the BSD decided to prepare this Guide in order to provide a framework required for the preparation of the expert report for complying with the LCSRO.